KevinH1227/KevinH1227/README.md

-<h2 dir="auto">Hi there 👋 my name is Kevin!!</h2>
+### Hi there 👋 my name is Kevin!!

-When I'm not coding, I like to hit the weightroom, cook a nice meal for my fam or go play hockey with my friends!\
+## When I'm not coding, I like to hit the weightroom, cook a nice meal for my fam or go play hockey with my friends!\
 I am currently working on my project, Clean Kut's, with my team adding cool new features and testing like crazy!

 Get in touch